"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Survey Results

 Interestingly, developers were even more reserved about the use of machine learning to analyze all the communications and derive a statistical characterization.
 One explained in a comment that machine learning may not catch all nuances of human communication and especially cases of non-native-English speakers or jokes.

-The second set of questions concerned the \textbf{identification of developers} in research reports.
+A second set of questions concerned the identification of developers in research reports.
 These questions elicited a wide range of responses, from those who saw no problem even with the version asking about researchers voicing an opinion about the quality of work of identified developers, to those who were gravely concerned with the version that just asked about identifying developers who had contributed to a project.
+Tellingly, there was much less concern regarding voicing opinions on the project as a whole as opposed to identifying individual developers.

 In all these four questions, researchers were significantly more concerned than developers, perhaps due to recent increased awareness of ethics issues in research.
 It could also be a matter of culture: one developer commented that in the open source culture criticism is welcome, but it should be a constructive discussion on how to improve and not a judgment after the fact.
 Another wrote ``being a part of experiment or being judged by some non-even-a-contributor will probably lead to [...] ending any contributions''.